NixOS/rfcs/rfcs/0141-private-derivations.md

 from the hash, is that upon instantiation and after building, the read bit of the `.drv` file and the output path will be removed (recursively).

+## Credential Managers

+In our design, the responsibility of access control is to be delegated to a separate process called the credential manager, which is a process with the `CAP_DAC_OVERRIDE` capability.
+This frees us from further bloating the store model.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions